andrei-migunov/andrei-migunov.github.io/_pages/about.md

 This page is *very much* under-construction, but feel free to look around.

->Donate to [Des Moines Mutual Aid](https://iowamutualaid.org/des-moines-mutual-aid) and help keep our houseless neighbors warm through the winter.
+>[Donate](https://iowamutualaid.org/camper-solidarity) to [Des Moines Mutual Aid](https://iowamutualaid.org/des-moines-mutual-aid) and help keep our houseless neighbors warm through the winter.
 DMMA has no paid staff and never will - all of your donation goes directly to keeping people warm. $14 keeps one person warm in an average tent for one week.
-Anything helps : [Donate](https://iowamutualaid.org/camper-solidarity).
+It is not easy to comprehend just how cold it is outside - anything helps.